OpenTOSCA/container/docs/DeveloperGuide.md

  1. Download and unzip code to a location of your choice.
  2. Menu "**File**" then ""**Import...**""
  3. Then select import source: "**General**" then "**Existing Projects into Workspace**" and click on "**Next**".
- 4. Choose the location you extracted the code as "**root directory**" and selesct all projects If you want you can exclude the tests (folder container test) or the UIs (folder ui-*)
+ 4. Choose the location you extracted the code as "**root directory**" and select all projects If you want you can exclude the tests (folder container test) or the UIs (folder ui-*)
  5. Click "**Finish**"